Palaung traditional costume: Men's traditional costume

 Compared to women's attire, Palaung men's clothing is simpler.
 It typically includes a plain shirt and trousers or a longyi.
 In some regions, older men wear Chinese-style trousers and head wraps.
 Handwoven shoulder bags with striped patterns are commonly accessorized by both Palaung men and women, commonly seen in markets such as those in Kalaw.

 Materials and weaving techniques

 A Palaung woman weaving at the Kalaw market.

 The Palaung traditionally cultivated their own cotton and hemp, using cotton for garments and hemp for making bags.
 Weaving is a seasonal, domestic activity primarily undertaken by women.
-Traditional weaving uses the a backstrap loom with leather or plastic back supports, depending on availability.
-Leather is more commonly in Myanmar, while plastic is more often used in Thailand.
+Traditional weaving uses a backstrap loom with leather or plastic back supports, depending on availability.
+Leather is more commonly used in Myanmar, while plastic is more often used in Thailand.